SemPruijs/pruijs.net/site.md

 ## Advent of code 2023

-I solved a lot of advent of code puzzels in 2023 with rust.
+I solved a lot of advent of code puzzles in 2023 with rust.

 You can look at my solutions in my advent of code mono repository.